Spinning Mellin Bootstrap: Conformal Partial Waves, Crossing Kernels and Applications: Crossing Kernels

 We can also check the large spin behaviour of the general result \eqref{CKj1j2t} and \eqref{CKj1j2u}.
 Normalising the crossing kernel by the $\sf{s}$-channel OPE coefficients \eqref{OPEj1j2} and taking the large $l$ limit we get for $\tau_i=\Delta$:

 where we recall that ${\bf n}=\left(J_2,J_1,0\right)$ and now the shadow OPE coefficients read:

-Above the overall factor $l^\Delta$ originates from our normalisation of the crossing kernel with the $\sf{s}$-channel OPE coefficients \eqref{OPEj1j2}.\footnote{Note that for these correlators we dont have a mean-field theory OPE when $J_i>0$, since the first non-vanishing OPE arise at order $1/N$ \eqref{corrJ1J2}.}
+Above the overall factor $l^\Delta$ originates from our normalisation of the crossing kernel with the $\sf{s}$-channel OPE coefficients \eqref{OPEj1j2}.\footnote{Note that for these correlators we dont have a mean-field theory OPE when $J_i>0$, since the first non-vanishing OPE arise at order $1/N$ \eqref{corrJ1J2}.
+Hence a diagonalisation of the corresponding mixing matrix is required.}